Ford Five Hundred: Background

+Advertising

+Ford introduced the Five Hundred using the tagline "Elevating the Sedan," reflecting the car's unique selling proposition, its overall height and elevated seating, marketed as Command View Seating.

+According to the Chicago Tribune, during the Chicago press launch of the Five Hundred (and the Freestyle) in the summer of 2004, Ford had contacted the city to get permission for a sidewalk advertising campaign along six blocks of the city's prominent Magnificent Mile, with 50 to 60 signs on each side of the street — to reach press journalists as they walked between the launch venues.
+The city claimed Ford never received that permission, and Ford said the city had given verbal permission in a voice mail.
+In the meantime, Ford had preceded with a guerrilla "ad mat" campaign, featuring Chicago slang terminology, including mock Chicago phrases, e.g., "Da Comfort" and "Da Style."

 Design

 Ford Five Hundred (rear 3/4).

 Noted for its minimalist exterior styling, the "strong graphic simplicity" of its interior design, tall interior cabin, high H-point seating and prominent greenhouse recalling the Volkswagen Passat (1997–2005) and Audi A6 (1997–2004), the Five Hundred was designed by George Bucher, Chief Designer, under the direction of Ford Vice President of Design, J Mays, who'd previously designed both for Passat and Audi while with the Volkswagen Group.
 Ford vice president Phil Martens noted that at a time when the industry was trying to design car-based crossovers, the Five Hundred was the first crossover-based car.